Daethyra/Splunk-DVWA/README.md

 - [ ] Decide whether to use PHPIDS in tandem with Splunk

 - [ ] Create a script to automate the installation of a Splunk Forwarder
-- [ ] Mount the script to DVWA and execute it upon finishing startup
+- [ ] Add command to `compose.yml`: `sh -c "install-splunk-forwarder.sh && echo 'Splunk Forwarder Installed'"`

 Part 2: